-Infant massage is a way for you to gently nurture and spend time with your baby.
-Find out about the possible benefits of infant massage and know how to get started.
+Infant massage is a way to gently nurture and spend time with your baby.
+Find out about the possible benefits of infant massage and how to get started.

 What are the benefits of infant massage?

 Research suggests that infant massage can have various health benefits.
 For example, infant massage might:

 - Encourage interaction between you and your baby